laminlabs/lamin-blog/docs/sparse-features.md

   jejomath: MergeLogic, Cambridge, MA
 ---

-One avenue into the future of biotech is scaled learning from multi-modal data.
+One avenue into the future of biotech is scaled learning from multi-modal datasets.
-Given these data easily measure millions of features, they can't be queried through any established data infrastructure.
+Given the union of these datasets can easily measure millions of features, they can't be queried through any established data infrastructure.
-This note proposes to model the sparse biological feature store as a data lakehouse.
+This note proposes to model them as data lakehouse with support for bio-formats and registries.

 ## Multi-modal datasets